-Since 2003, Megen has completed 10 additional projects at Great American Ball Park, including the Hall of Fame Museum and Team Store, Batter’s Eye Addition, Machine Room Brew Pub, and various party decks and suites.
+Since 2003, Megen has completed 10 additional projects at Great American Ball Park, including the Hall of Fame Museum and Team Store, Batter’s Eye Addition, Machine Room Brew Pub, and various party decks and suite renovations.

 “It was absolutely essential that Great American be built with quality, delivered on scheduled, and within the County’s budget.
 As always, Megen delivered what they promised.
 Our people worked shoulder-to-shoulder to keep all the partners informed, keep the project on track, keep the project on budget, and to deliver an outstanding new home for the Reds.”